christso/hope-mn-link/README.md

 npm start
 ```
 You can interact with the API using curl (for Linux) or Postman (for Windows).
-Ensure that you select "JSON (application/json) as the body format, otherwise the request body in Express will be empty.
+Ensure that you select `JSON (application/json)` as the body format.

 ![Postman](https://i.imgur.com/pbCjsUK.png)